The Pan-STARRS1 data archive home page

 (3) The astrometric and photometric keywords in the image headers are slightly inconsistent with the astrometry and photometry for catalog objects.
 The catalog quantities are more accurate due to post-image-processing improvements.

-See the PS1 DR1 caveats page for more details.
+See the PS1 DR2 caveats page for more details.

-What data is available in DR1 and what data will be available in DR2?
+What data is available in DR1 and in DR2?

 The full data processing procedures and data products that result from them are described in PS1 data processing procedures.